matteosister/CompassElephant/README.md

 $ php composer.phar install
 ```

-You have now GitElephant installed in *vendor/cypresslab/compasselephant*
+You have now CompassElephant installed in *vendor/cypresslab/compasselephant*

 And an handy autoload file to include in you project in *vendor/.composer/autoload.php*